Slovenia is a member of the European Union (EU) and therefore fully applies the EU’s foreign trade and customs policy.

-The export procedure applies to Union goods taken out of the customs territory of the Union to a destination outside that territory, which may include the high seas, or moved to or out of special fiscal territories.
+The export procedure applies to Union goods taken out of the customs territory of the Union.

-Union goods to be taken out of the Union’s customs territory must be placed under the export procedure.
-There are also exceptions, namely for Union goods placed under the outward processing procedure, or Union goods taken out of the customs territory of the Union after having been placed under the end-use procedure, or goods delivered, VAT or excise duty exempted, as aircraft or ship supplies, regardless of the destination of the aircraft or ship, for which proof of such supply is required, or goods placed under the internal transit procedure or goods moved temporarily out of the customs territory of the Union.
+Union goods to be exported from the Union’s customs territory must be placed under the export procedure.
+There are also exceptions, namely for Union goods placed under the outward processing procedure, or Union goods taken out of the customs territory after having been placed under the end-use procedure, or goods delivered, VAT or excise duty exempted, as aircraft or ship supplies, regardless of the aircraft or ship’s destination, for which proof of such supply is required, or goods placed under the internal transit procedure or goods moved temporarily out of the customs territory of the Union.

 Re-export is not a customs procedure.
-Re-exportation takes place where non-Union goods have been temporarily stored without losing their non-Union status, after having been put under customs warehousing, inward processing, temporary admission, in a free zone or temporary storage.
-Under re-export, goods may leave the customs territory of the Union covered either by a re-export declaration, or if a re-export notification has to be lodged.
-Where non-Union goods transhipped within or directly re-exported from a free zone, or goods in temporary storage which are directly re-exported from a temporary storage facility and for all those goods the obligation to lodge an exit summary declaration for those goods is waived, a re-export notification must be lodged.
+Re-exporting occurs when non-Union goods have been temporarily stored without losing their non-Union status, after having been put under customs warehousing, inward processing, temporary admission, in a free zone or temporary storage.
+Under re-export, goods may leave the Union’s customs territory covered by a re-export declaration or by re-export notification.
+A re-export notification must be submitted for non-Union goods transhipped within or directly re-exported from a free zone, or goods in temporary storage which are directly re-exported from a temporary storage facility and all those goods for which the obligation to lodge an exit summary declaration for those goods is waived.

 Financing and insurance of Slovenian exports

-By assisting clients in all phases of business transactions, supporting development projects, ensuring safety in the internationalisation of operations and providing various risk coverage instruments in international business transactions, as well as in other ways, SID Bank encourages Slovenian companies to exploit the opportunities arising from international economic and development cooperation.
+By assisting clients in all phases of their business transactions, supporting development projects, ensuring safety as they internationalise their operations, arranging various risk-coverage instruments for international business transactions, as well as in other ways, SID Bank encourages Slovenian companies to take full advantage of the opportunities brought by international economic and development cooperation.

-The main areas of expertise of SID Bank entail financing, including pre- and post-shipment export finance, supplier and buyer credit, financing of SMEs, as well as other companies in various fields, focusing on environmental, energy efficiency and RDI projects.
+SID Bank’s core areas of expertise are financing, including pre- and post-shipment export finance, supplier and buyer credit, SME financing, as well as company financing in other various fields, focusing on environmental, energy efficiency and RDI projects.
 Besides financing, SID Bank offers insurance against non-marketable risks in the form of export credit insurance with short-, medium- to long-term cover of pre- and post-shipment risks, reinsurance of short-term export receivables, insurance of bank contractual guarantees (bonds), outward investment insurance and insurance of pre-export financing.

-SID Bank uses various financial instruments to promote the projects of companies (and their banks) whose objective is to:
+SID Bank uses a range of financial instruments whose objective is to:

-- realise international business transactions by financing Slovenian exporters or financing foreign buyers of Slovenian goods or services and their banks;
+- support international business transactions by financing Slovenian exporters or foreign buyers of Slovenian goods or services;

 - develop small and medium enterprises;